Portal Agent

 - Configuration Reference: every agent config field

-- Wallet and ENS: wallet auth and ENS gasless behavior
+- Wallet and ENS: admin tokens, wallet auth, and ENS gasless behavior

 - CLI Reference: command flags and examples